Redshift Security: Data Backups and Encryption Best Practices

 To turn on the activity log, go to the Redshift parameter group and modify the value of enable_user_activity_logging:

-As we continue to explore the different security features of Redshift, we hope that you find this useful and you will consider these steps to further reduce the risk of exposing your data in Redshift.
+As we continue to explore the different security features of Redshift, we hope you find this useful and will consider these steps to further reduce the risk of exposing your data in Redshift.

-What's next?
+What's Next?

-The next blog in the series will cover some of the novel attack vectors our research team has discovered in Redshift.
+The next blog post in the series will cover some of the novel attack vectors our research team has discovered in Redshift.
 This is where the real action begins.
+Stay tuned and secure!